-- When to sample: Sample fields in the fall or early spring when soil temperatures are below 5 °C. Fall sampling may be ideal as it will provide more time for sampling, sample analysis and interpretation, and fertilizer purchase if necessary.
-See tip on fall soil sampling below. - ✓ A sampling probe can be purchased from equipment supply companies or can often be borrowed from fertilizer companies, private labs, crop advisors or extension offices. - Take 15 to 20 cores for each pasture.
+- ✓ When to sample: For best results, sample fields a week prior to seeding or fertilizing.
+If spring seeding, sample immediately following spring thaw.
+When monitoring existing perennial forage stands, sample annually in the spring.
+Fall sampling is a viable alternative to allow more time for collection and sample analysis.
+See tip on fall soil sampling below. - ✓ A sampling probe can be purchased from equipment supply companies or can often be borrowed from fertilizer companies, private labs, crop advisors or extension offices. - ✓ Take 15 to 20 cores for each pasture.
 Take these cores in a random pattern across the pasture.
-This number of cores will ensure a fairly accurate representation of the sampling area. - For hilly fields with knolls, slopes, or depressions, take samples from mid-slope positions to get a representative sample of the field average. - Avoid sampling obvious areas of unusual variability such as: saline areas, eroded knolls, old manure piles, burn piles, haystacks, corrals, fence rows, old farmsteads, or any other unusual areas. - Soils within 15 m (50 ft) of field borders or shelterbelts and within 50 m (150 ft) of built-up roads should be avoided or sampled separately. - Always sample prior to manure or fertilizer applications. - \checkmark Segment each core into lengths that represent soil depths of 0 to 15 cm, 15 to 30 cm, and 30 to 60 cm. - Separate the segmented cores by depth into clean, labeled plastic pails.
+This number of cores will ensure a fairly accurate representation of the sampling area. - For hilly fields with knolls, slopes, or depressions, take samples from mid-slope positions to get a representative sample of the field average. - Avoid sampling obvious areas of unusual variability such as: saline areas, eroded knolls, old manure piles, burn piles, haystacks, corrals, fence rows, old farmsteads, or any other unusual areas. - Soils within 15 m (50 ft) of field borders or shelterbelts and within 50 m (150 ft) of built-up roads should be avoided or sampled separately. - ✓ Always sample prior to manure or fertilizer applications. - ✓ Segment each core into lengths that represent soil depths of 0 to 15 cm, 15 to 30 cm, and 30 to 60 cm. - Separate the segmented cores by depth into clean, labeled plastic pails.
 Thoroughly mix the content of each pail, crushing any lumps in the process.
-Avoid using metal pails to collect samples because they can alter the results of micronutrient tests. - Take a single sub-sample (about 1 lb by weight) from each sampling depth pail and submit for analysis. - The cost of soil sample analysis varies from lab to lab and depends greatly on the type of analysis requested.
+Avoid using metal pails to collect samples because they can alter the results of micronutrient tests. - ✓ Take a single sub-sample (about 1 lb by weight) from each sampling depth pail and submit for analysis. - ✓ The cost of soil sample analysis varies from lab to lab and depends greatly on the type of analysis requested.
 For a basic chemical analysis, the cost typically ranges from \$40-70 per sample.